kashishgupta1990/hapi-api/README.md

 This Boilerplate having some of common plugin which can be used as per required.
 This Boilerplate will give you a quick start to your Node Application Server with HapiJs.
 We are Hapi to release this exciting version to build your Node app on Hapi-Api-Boilerplate.
 It's by default gives you the `ToDoApplication` API's.
-It will help you to understand and build your own API's
+It will help you to understand and build your own API's.

 #### Try Now [To-Do-List Application Api](http://todoapi.kashishgupta.in/documentation) ####